Threespot/threespot-wp-sandbox/README.md

 This is a repository to try out custom plugins, custom Gutenberg blocks, etc. Get wild, but not too wild.

+# Child Theme

+The `twentytwenty-child` directory is a child theme based off the WP Twentytwenty.
+Use this to test simple custimizations.

 # Hosting

 This site is hosted on Pantheon on the Basic plan ([details](https://pantheon.io/plans/basic-pricing)).
 It's running on WordPress 5 on PHP 7.1.
 Redis cache is not available to sites on the Basic plan.